11 Reasons the USA & the World Will End Within the Next 100 Years

 If AI is the replacement for our brain, then robots are the brawn.
 When they both become generalized enough (meaning they can do a variety of tasks instead of just one or two), then job automation will result in the end of most jobs as we know them.

 In all the videos you could watch on where AI (or machine learning) is now, and its projection, I find this is the most accurate and clear explanation.
-If you want to understand how advanced AI is, in the shortest amount of time, then spend 15 minutes to watch this.
+If you want to understand how advanced AI is, in the shortest amount of time, then spend 15 minutes watching this.
 If you are in a hurry, start at 17 minutes into the video which shows the direction we are headed:

 But really, no job is safe.
 Even teaching, counseling, and art will be more efficient than people.
 And no, robots will fix robots, not people.

-Sure, AI will have some benefits, like reducing hunger, eliminating illness, etc.. but when do costs/risks outweigh benefits? and what does a world without challenge, struggle, goals, and the need for other people look like?Answer: Perhaps when we have so much food that 100% of the country may soon be overweight.
+Sure, AI will have some benefits, like reducing hunger, eliminating illness, etc.. but when do costs/risks outweigh benefits? and what does a world without challenge, struggle, goals, and the need for other people look like?
+Answer: Perhaps when we have so much food that 100% of the country may soon be overweight until more science is needed just to prevent that.

 I am working on a really long piece to demonstrate this.
 This topic continues is point 11.

-Mass Leisure: A.ka.
-Hedonism
+8. Mass Leisure: A.ka.
+Hedonism.
+Machines Rule

-Free time
+A. Free time

 The amount of time people spend viewing entertainment grows yearly.
 Perhaps this is because the work week has declined for 100’s of years, as well as the average age of retirement.
 More leisure (free time) is the result of less work.
 So, with no work necessary, and living wage checks (as many futurists like myself predict), what do you think most people will do?